-Most people have heard over the years that cardiovascular disease is the number one killer in the United States.
+Most people have heard over the years that cardiovascular disease is the in the United States.
 Cardiovascular disease comes in many forms, any of which may lead to a heart attack or stroke .
 What you may not know is that men and women may have different heart attack risk factors and warning signs.

 If you're a woman, heeding the subtle warnings can make a significant difference.

-Your heart is a constantly running pump and needs a constant source of oxygen for fuel.
+Your heart is a constantly running pump and needs a constant source of oxygen and fuel.
 The oxygen is picked up in the blood and delivered to the heart muscle through blood vessels called arteries.
 Blockages or damages to these coronary arteries slow or block the flow of blood to the hard working heart muscle.
-In a short period of time the lack of blood flow causes damage to the heart muscle and a heart attack.
+In a short period of time, the lack of blood flow causes damage to the heart muscle and a heart attack.
 If the oxygen is restored quickly, long term damage may be prevented.
 Continued lack of oxygen can cause significant damage to the heart which can lead to disability or even death.

 The most common cause of a heart attack is atherosclerosis or coronary artery disease (CAD).
 These conditions are caused when fatty deposits, called plaque, build up on the walls of the arteries.
 This build up causes a narrowing of the arteries that restricts the blood flow.
 This plaque can also cause a tear or rupture in the artery, which leads to the formation of a blood clot.
 The blood clot can cause a sudden blockage in the blood flow in the artery.